 Guests with disabilities should plan to arrive to a panel at least 30 minutes prior to the event so that we can best accommodate you.
 Keep in mind that all of our events are very popular and we will make every effort to help you access the panels that are important to you.

 We provide expedited line access for all autographs and photo ops that are not wristbanded or lottery giveaways.
 Please be advised that our guests often sign for limited amounts of time, so we ask you to arrive closer to the beginning of our signing time.
 When our guest reaches capacity, we will close the line.

-There will be an ADA Accessibility Center located at the show in the Crystal Palace, next to Will Call and Registration.
+There will be an ADA Desk at Registration located at the show in the Crystal Palace.
 Here you can:

-- ADA wristbands are valid for all days of the event.
+ADA stickers are valid for all days of the event.

-- Please DO NOT remove your wristband for the duration the event.
+Please DO NOT remove your sticker for the duration the event.

-- One companion wristband will be issued for each ADA patron; exceptions will be made for families with young children.
+One companion sticker will be issued for each ADA patron; exceptions will be made for families with young children.

-- If a guest wants to switch their companion, please bring the old companion wristband to the ADA Access Center to be reissued.
+If a guest wants to switch their companion, please bring the old companion sticker to the ADA Desk to be reissued.